Harsh266-Git/Cpp/README.md

 "This program provided discount over the purchase of more than or equal to 1000" :)
 # Day 3
-"This program shows that either the character is vowel or not another prgrm about the average marks"
+"This program shows that either the character is vowel or not" "another prgrm about the average marks"
 :)